 Now before you get too excited, I must warn you that he didn’t share with me his exact Uyghur bread recipe (it’s a family secret) so this isn’t a true “how to” explanation.
 I apologize if you feel misled.

 Still, I think you’ll enjoy this behind-the-scenes look at how Uyghur bread is made.
-It’s simple but if you’ve eaten Uyghur bread you know that it’s certainly special.
+It’s an integral part of the unique Uyghur culture and if you’ve eaten Uyghur bread you know that it’s certainly special.

 A gentle warning: don’t watch this “How to make Uyghur bread” video while hungry. :)